Sethulekshmy/PDF-CINTENT-LABELLING-AND-QUERY/README.md

 # 📄 PDF Content Labeling and Query Interface

-This project provides an intelligent and interactive solution to extract, label, and query PDF documents using AI models.
-It uses **Streamlit** for the frontend UI and **LLM-based processing** to interpret and answer user queries on PDF content and metadata.
+This project provides an intelligent and interactive tool to extract, label, and query content from PDF documents using local AI models.
+The application is built with Streamlit for the frontend and uses LLMs (via Ollama) for content labeling and answering user queries.

 ---

 ## Objective

-- Extract and label content (text/images/metadata) from PDF documents.
+- Extract text, images, and table-like structures from PDF files.
-- Provide a user-friendly interface for querying PDF contents using natural language.
-- Deliver relevant and accurate answers using a large language model (LLM).
+- Label content using natural language processing (e.g., Title, Header, Table).
+- Provide a query interface that allows users to ask questions about the document content.
+- Support local model execution using the Ollama framework.

 ---

 ## Approach

-### 1. **PDF Parsing and Content Extraction**
+### 1. PDF Parsing and Content Extraction
-- The application uses **PyMuPDF (fitz)** to extract:
+- Uses PyMuPDF (`fitz`) to extract:
-  - Raw text
-  - Page structure
+  - Text from each page
   - Embedded images
-  - Metadata (author, title, number of pages, etc.)
+  - Basic metadata (author, title, number of pages, etc.)
+  - Table-like text blocks using heuristic analysis

-### 2. **Content Labeling**
+### 2. Content Labeling
-- After extracting raw data, content is semantically categorized as:
+- Extracted content is summarized and sent to a local LLM.
+- The model categorizes content into:
+  - Title
-  - Headings
+  - Header
-  - Paragraphs
+  - Paragraph
-  - Tables
+  - List
-  - Figures
+  - Table
-  - References
+  - Image

+### 3. Query Interface
+- Users can interactively ask questions about a specific page.
-- This is done with the help of an LLM.
+- The question, along with the relevant content, is passed to the LLM.

-### 3. **Query Interface with LLM**
-- User queries entered through the UI are passed to an LLM (e.g., via `ollama`, OpenAI, etc.).
-- The model interprets the query in the context of the extracted PDF content and returns the answer.
+- The model returns precise answers in context.

  Setup Instructions
 1. Clone this Repository